silvest/HEPfit/Doxygen/MainPage.md

 [TOC]

-`HEPfit` is a flexible tool which, given the Standard Model or any extension, allows to:
+`HEPfit` is a flexible tool which, given the Standard %Model or any extension, allows to:

   - fit the model parameters to a given set of experimental observables